 What is the weather like on Kilimanjaro in April and May?

 April and May are usually the wettest months on Kilimanjaro and not ideal for trekking.
-We recommend avoiding the rainy months of April and May on Kilimanjaro.
+I recommend avoiding the rainy months of April and May on Kilimanjaro.

 What is the weather like on Kilimanjaro in June, July, August and September?